collaborationFactory/cplace-st-customization/README.md

-# cplace-st-customization
+# cplace Solution Template Customization

-Custom Styles and JS for cplace Solution Templates
+This repository contains custom CSS and JS for all cplace Solution Templates (ST)